-The maximum number of Shares which may be issued under the RSU Plan, unless otherwise approved by shareholders, is 175,500 Shares (the "RSU Plan Limit"), representing in aggregate approximately 0.3% of the Corporation's issued and outstanding common shares as at May 3, 2017.
-There are 62,750 RSUs outstanding as of May 3, 2017, all of which vest based on the achievement of corporate objectives or expire two years after their date of grant.
+The maximum number of Shares issuable, but not already issued, upon conversion of RSUs granted or available for grant under the RSU Plan, unless otherwise approved by shareholders, is 173,250 Shares (the "RSU Plan Limit"), representing in aggregate approximately 0.3% of the Corporation's issued and outstanding common shares as at May 8, 2018.
+There are 62,750 RSUs outstanding as of May 8, 2018, all of which vest based on the achievement of corporate objectives or expire two years after their date of grant.